-Students aiming to enter a PA education program will usually need to bring some amount of clinical experience with them.
+Students aiming to enter a physician assistant (PA) program will usually need to bring some amount of clinical experience with them.
 Whether the PA program you’re eyeing requires paid experience or just job shadowing, you’ll have to gain some real-world clinical experience to earn a coveted spot in your PA program.
 Here are some great jobs in healthcare that could help you gain the clinical experience necessary for acceptance into the perfect PA program.

 Medical assistants are an essential part of clinics across the entire country.
 According to the American Association of Medical Assistants (AAMA), medical assistants work in medical offices, clinics, and other outpatient and emergency care facilities.
 They have clinical duties such as taking vitals, set up for procedures and assisting in minor procedures.
 They also have administrative duties such as entering chart information, calling patients, refilling medications on behalf of the providers and faxing orders.
 They work directly with patients and assist the PA with providing patient care and expediting the day making sure patients are seen in a timely fashion with all the information needed.